GH-Action-WS-Demo/demo-env-secrets/README.md

-# :rocket: Environments and secrets Demo
+# :rocket: Environments and secrets

 Demo Test repository for using Environments and Secrets in workflows.